-- Dr. Cox and Ben are probably an inversion, due to Cox's divorce, but nonetheless they were best friends.
-Cox took it very hard when Ben died of leukemia.
+- Dr. Cox and Ben are probably an inversion, due to Cox's divorce, but nonetheless they are best friends.
+Cox takes it very hard when Ben dies of leukemia.

 - In Princess Returning Pearl, Xiao Yan Zi marries her best friend/sworn sister Zi Wei's brother, Yong Qi.
 Yong Qi's good friend Er Kang also marries his sister Zi Wei.

 - Then Xiao Jian, Xiao Yan Zi's brother and thus Yong Qi's brother-in-law, later marries Yong Qi's cousin.